 Roof shingles are flat, overlapping pieces that cover a roof.
 They are usually made of materials like asphalt, wood, or slate.
 Shingles keep water out of your home.
 Over time, they can break, curl, or fall off.
 Fixing them is easier than you think.

-Why Roof Shingle Repairs Matter
+Why Roofing Shingle Repair Matter

 Damaged shingles aren’t just about looks.
 They can let water seep into your home, causing leaks, mold, or rot.
 Addressing the issue early saves money and stress.
 By learning to repair shingles, you protect your investment and ensure your family’s comfort.